rancher/rke2-docs/docs/networking/networking-services.md

       config:
         use-forwarded-headers: "true"
 ```
-For more information, refer to the official [nginx-ingress Helm Configuration Parameters](https://github.com/kubernetes/ingress-nginx/tree/9c0a39636da11b7e262ddf0b4548c79ae9fa1667/charts/ingress-nginx#configuration).
+For more information, refer to the official [nginx-ingress Helm Configuration Parameters](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#configuration).

 To disable the NGINX ingress controller, start each server with the `disable: rke2-ingress-nginx` option in your configuration file.

-## Nodes Without a Hostname

-Some cloud providers, such as Linode, will create machines with "localhost" as the hostname and others may not have a hostname set at all.
-This can cause problems with domain name resolution.
-You can run RKE2 with the `node-name` parameter and this will pass the node name to resolve this issue.
+## Service Load Balancer

+Kubernetes Services can be of type LoadBalancer but it requires an external load balancer controller to implement things correctly and for example,provide the external-ip.
+RKE2 can optionally deploy a load balancer controller known as [ServiceLB](https://github.com/k3s-io/klipper-lb) that uses available host ports.
+For more information, please read the following [link](https://docs.k3s.io/networking/networking-services#service-load-balancer).

+To enable serviceLB, use the flag `--serviceLB` when deploying RKE2